-Formed in 2000, our Archaeology and Research team is a reflection of our institution’s role in regional, national, and international archaeological research and policymaking as it relates to underwater cultural heritage.
+Formed in 2000, our Underwater Archaeology team is the research arm of Lake Champlain Maritime Museum.
+Our team of archaeologists and researchers are experts regional, national, and international archaeological research and policymaking as it relates to underwater cultural heritage.

-Our work stretches across several key areas of underwater cultural resource study and management as we:
+Our work stretches across several key areas of underwater cultural resource study and management:

-- Conduct archaeological projects on Lake Champlain and beyond
+- Archaeological projects on Lake Champlain and beyond

-- Ensure the preservation artifacts in our on-campus Conservation Lab
+- Artifacts preservation in the on-campus Conservation Lab

-- Assist the states of Vermont and New York in the management of shipwrecks on Lake Champlain, including those in the Vermont Underwater Historic Preserve System
+- Management of the Vermont and New York shipwrecks in Lake Champlain, including those in the Vermont Underwater Historic Preserve System

-- Hold an annual Archaeology Field School and other courses for emerging underwater archaeologists and divers
+- Annual Field School and other courses for emerging underwater archaeologists and divers